jkingyens/docker4xcode/README.md

-# Docker for Mobile Dev (DoMo?)
+# Docker for iOS Development
-Build and ship iOS apps with the docker client.
+Build and ship iOS apps with standard docker client.
 Just drop a Dockerfile into an XCode project and build+distribute using docker containers.

 ## Example Dockerfile
 ```
-FROM Xcode:6.3.2
+FROM Xcode:7.0
 WORKDIR /
 COPY . /
 RUN xcodebuild
-HYDRATE /build/Release-iphoneos/SampleApp.app
+HYDRATE /build/Debug-iphonesimulator/SampleApp.app
 ```
-The HYDRATE command instructs the docker build process to transform raw bits into a docker image for future runs.
-The architecture is assumed to be arm[64] iOS plaform right now, but this could be detected and/or set in the future.
+The HYDRATE command instructs the docker builder to transform raw bits into a _new_ docker image as an artifact.
+The architecture is assumed to be iphonesimulator plaform right now.

 # Getting Started